Particular/docs.particular.net/Content/NServiceBus/second-level-retries.md

 <!--
 title: "Second-Level Retries"
 tags: ""
-summary: "<p>When an exception occurs, you should <a href="articles/how-do-i-handle-exceptions">let the NServiceBus infrastructure handle it</a> .
-It retries the message a configurable number of times, and if still doesn't work, sends it to the error queue.</p>
+summary: "When an exception occurs, you should [let the NServiceBus infrastructure handle it](articles/how-do-i-handle-exceptions) .
+It retries the message a configurable number of times, and if still doesn't work, sends it to the error queue."
-<p>Second Level Retries (SLR) introduces another level.
-When using SLR, the message that causes the exception is, as before, instantly retried, but instead of being sent to the error queue, it is sent to a retries queue.</p>
-"
 -->

 When an exception occurs, you should [let the NServiceBus infrastructure handle it](articles/how-do-i-handle-exceptions) .
 It retries the message a configurable number of times, and if still doesn't work, sends it to the error queue.